User Story

 When reviewers leave feedback on a live site, the best ones naturally fit the user story format.
 Visual annotation tools help by capturing:

-Huddlekit pins feedback to specific elements with device context, making it easier to convert comments into well-formed stories.
+Huddlekit pins feedback to specific elements with device context, making it easier to convert comments into well-formed user stories with the visual evidence developers need.

 Try Huddlekit for free